 Digital artist and tinkerer originally from Fayetteville North Carolina USA.
-I am currently living in Washington State.
+I currently reside in Spring Lake North Carolina.
+I'd be lying if I said I didn't miss the Cascades.
 Single, no children.
 Interests include science, art, reading, music, food, culture, the outdoors, etc. I enjoy making and building things.
 Art software used include Truespace, Poser, Photoshop, Bryce, and FLStudio.
 Primarily a Poser artist these days.

 Love to roleplay.
 If anyone is interested in discussing roleplaying please contact me via my inbox to discsuss it.
 I also love to talk about art and making things and am looking to talk to and make friends with many kinds of local artists and craft people.
 Especially in the immediate area.
 If you want to discuss any art or craft especially construction techniques or you have questions about one of my submissions or want advice on how I did something please do not hesitate to ask.
 I'm quite approachable and love to help people when I can.

 Recently I began dabbling in A.I.
 Art.
 For those who (have been living in a cave and) haven't heard, A.I. or Artificial Intelligence Art is a means of using complicated programming to interpret a prompt given and then creates an image based on it.
 It's far more complicated than that at the nuts and bolts level but that's the gist.
 Below are some various thoughts on the topic followed by a brief review of the ones I've tried.